Tuesday, January 23, 2024

 I spent many Saturdays and Sundays at Tom Thumb, racing slot cars in the late 1960s and early 1970s.

-Some parents would crawl under the tracks to position themselves inside the open area and help place cars back on the track when kids took the curves too fast.
+Some parents would crawl under the tracks to position themselves inside the open area and help place cars back on the track when kids took the curves too fast or just lost control.
 It was a great time.
 I had two cars and a great controller.
-I had a product like "stick'em," which was applied to the tires, that helped the car hold the turns.
+I used a product like "stick'em," which was applied to the tires, that helped the car hold the turns at high speed.

 In the 1990s, JK Raceway in Greenbrook Plaza, on Lake Street, Hanover Park, Illinois, had three 1/32 scale slot car tracks and one drag strip track.
 At least one of the tracks was from Tom Thumb in Evanston.